kayeofswords/soulsinnerstatues/chapter-1.md

 The bare minimum you need for worshipping someone is their name.
 In antiquity, when people were pouring libations and making sacrifices on altars, the altar was marked with the name of the God or Gods.
 It is like having something in the *to:* field.

-For a hearth Goddess, I also recommend a small candle.
-You can use either a traditional lighter or one of the rechargeable electric ones to light it.
+For a hearth Goddess, I also recommend a small candle or flame representation.
+You can use either a traditional lighter or a rechargeable electric lighter.
 Some people even use electric candles!
 There are phone apps that simulate fires and candles, too.

+For a libation, any drink is fine — or you could offer plain water.
+I buy loose dried tulsi and make a concentrate that I store in the refrigerator.
+Whenever I want to pray, I pour some into the libation jar I use and add water.
+I also offer a flavored water concentrate that I like, especially to my ancestral Gods — it feels very intimate to share something that I drink every day.
+Some people offer wine or other alcoholic beverages.
+I find that I don't go through the bottles quickly enough to use up all of the alcohol before it goes off, and since I rarely drink, it feels odd to give Gods something that isn't part of my diet.

+Other types of offerings include incenses, flowers, and food.
+If you use incense, be careful of resins — do not burn them indoors on charcoal disks, as there is a carbon monoxide risk.
+Burning resins outdoors occasionally is fine.
+Stick and cone incenses are great for daily indoor use, and some companies have low-smoke incenses.
+If you use essential oils in an oil diffuser in your offering space, please check that your oil is pet-safe if you have animals — vets have been more public in recent years about what to choose and avoid.
+Never use citrus oils around your cat.

+Disposing of offerings can be done in a clean sink (for libations) or in your household trash.
+If you offer food or flowers, the most respectful way to put them in your waste receptacle is to wrap them in paper (like a used grocery bag from the time you forgot your reusable bags) and add them to the trash just before you put it out curbside.
+If you can compost, that is preferred, but don't worry if you can't — I, too, live in an apartment without that option.
+If you offer non-fresh goods like dried flowers, rotating them out after six months to a year is auspicious — especially if you do it at about the time of the winter or summer solstice.

 ### Household Prayer